mitesh1409/wes-bos-es6-for-everyone-code-examples/1 - New Variables Creation, Updating and Scoping/notes.md

-# Wes Bos - ES6 For Everyone Course
+# Module-1: New Variables - Creation, Updating and Scoping

 ## 1. About var, let & const